AlexsLemonade/OpenPBTA-analysis/analyses/tmb-compare-tcga/TMB_d3b_code/README.md

 TMB is computed as `(filtered variant counts* 1000000) / target BED length`.

 ### Calculate TMB
-  1. Reads the MAF file and filters based on variant_classification column
+  1. Reads the MAF file and filters based on `Variant_Classification` column

   2. Reads in config file and defines metadata specific fields/columns and variants list etc.